Electoral history of Dan Quayle

+Quayle speaking at a campaign for 2012 Republican presidential nominee Mitt Romney.

-Dan Quayle, the 44th Vice President of the United States (1989–1993), has run for public office several times, beginning in 1976.
+Dan Quayle, the 44th vice president of the United States (1989–1993), has run for public office several times, beginning in 1976.
 He is a member of the Republican Party, one of two major parties in the United States.
-Quayle represented Indiana's 4th congressional district in the United States House of Representatives from 1977 to 1981 and served as a United States Senator from Indiana from 1981 to 1989.
+Quayle represented Indiana's 4th congressional district in the United States House of Representatives from 1977 to 1981 and served as a United States senator from Indiana from 1981 to 1989.

-Quayle began his political career in 1976 by unseating incumbent Democratic Representative J. Edward Roush.
+Quayle began his political career in 1976 by unseating incumbent Democratic representative J. Edward Roush.
 He won a second term against John D. Walda.
-After serving two terms in the House, Quayle upset three-term incumbent Democratic Senator Birch Bayh as part of a Republican landslide.
+After serving two terms in the House, Quayle upset three-term incumbent Democratic senator Birch Bayh as part of a Republican landslide.
 In 1986, he won a second term in a landslide victory against Jill Long.

-In 1988, Quayle was chosen by then-Vice President George H. W. Bush to serve as his running mate in the 1988 presidential election.
-Quayle and Bush won the election, defeating Democrats Massachusetts Governor Michael Dukakis and Texas Senator Lloyd Bentsen, taking office on January 20, 1989.
-He and Bush ran for reelection but were defeated in the 1992 presidential election by Arkansas Governor Bill Clinton and Tennessee Senator Al Gore.
+In 1988, Quayle was chosen by Vice President George H. W. Bush to serve as his running mate in the 1988 presidential election.
+Quayle and Bush won the election, defeating Democrats Massachusetts governor Michael Dukakis and Texas senator Lloyd Bentsen, taking office on January 20, 1989.
+He and Bush ran for reelection but were defeated in the 1992 presidential election by Arkansas governor Bill Clinton and Tennessee senator Al Gore.
 Quayle considered a presidential bid in 1996 before unsuccessfully seeking the Republican nomination in 2000.